Adding contacts and cases (and linking the two together) are the first steps to working in MyCase.

 3. Once you click on the “Add New Contact” Button, you can input all the contact information for the person.
 You can easily tab through this form using your keyboard alone.

 4. You also have the ability to add more information.
-Expanding this section will allow you to enter:
+Expanding this section will allow you to enter the following:

 -Date of Birth